| Woodblock

 is placed on the inked block and hand-printed with the printing tool baren.

-Chinese woodblock printing, the block is inked with water-based ink without
+This way, the ink is pressed deeply into the paper.
+In Chinese woodblock printing, the block is inked with water-based ink without

 any printing paste and the used paper is dry.